 Human papillomavirus (HPV) Vaccine Pamphlet: Arabic, Burmese, English, Nepali, Spanish, Swahili, Tigrinya

 The Centers for Medicare & Medicaid Services developed the From Coverage to Care (C2C) initiative to help individuals understand health coverage and connect to primary care and the preventive services.
 Preventive services resources are available in the following languages: Arabic, Chinese, English, Haitian Creole, Korean, Russian, Spanish, and Vietnamese.
 To access these documents, visit C2C Prevention Resources.

 The CDC developed four seasonal flu documents designed to improve knowledge of seasonal flu in refugee populations.
 The documents use minimal text and visual cues to portray seasonal flu information for low literacy populations, and are available in native languages of refugee populations commonly resettled in the United States.
 To access these documents, visit CDC Immigrant and Refugee Resources.
-Visit CDC-INFO to order printed copies of these documents, or call 1-800-CDC-INFO.

 CDC Hepatitis B Info Sheets for African Immigrants – Multiple Languages